jlesquembre/clj-nix/README.md

 - [mkCljCli](#mkcljcli): Takes a derivation created with `customJdk` and returns a valid command to launch the application, as a string.
 Useful when creating a container.
+- [mk-deps-cache](#mk-deps-cache): Creates a Clojure deps cache (maven cache + gitlibs cache).
+Used by `mkCljBin` and `mkCljLib`.
+You can use this function to to have access to the cache in a nix derivation.

 #### mkCljBin